You think I would have learned my lesson after paying off my undergraduate student loans, but sadly I did not.

 Pick Your School Wisely

 Second, don’t go to just any school that will have you.
-This is one area where I did okay: there were only two law schools where I lived that offered part-time programs and fortunately the higher-ranked school was also the least expensive by far (and the only one to which I applied).
+This is one area where I made the right choice: there were only two law schools where I lived that offered part-time programs and fortunately the higher-ranked school was also the least expensive by far (and the only one to which I applied).

 What programs are you considering applying to?
 Have you checked tuition costs yet?
 If it is an online program, does it have a good reputation in your field?